 Regular inspections can save you from a nasty fall.
 Stay safe out there!

-STURDY & LIGHTWEIGHT - Weighs just 7 pounds and features a platform latch for safety and security.
-Automatically locks in place providing reliable and durable support around the house.
-Ready to go out of the box - No assembly required.
+STURDY & LIGHTWEIGHT - Weighs just 10.5 pounds with a one-piece welded frame for improved rigidity and stability.
+Ready to go out of the box - no assembly required.

 Surface Condition and Cleanliness